sreyardship/PlatformUp2Date/README.md

 MCP_OIDC_AUDIENCE=platformup2date-mcp
 ```

-and register the URL with any MCP client as before:
+and register the URL with any MCP client:

 ```
 https://platformup2date.example.com/api/mcp